teimilola/teimilola.github.io/_posts/2018-10-05-data-science-crash-course.md

 # Data Science Crash Course: Interview Prep

-A roundup of my favorite blog posts, course slides, Quora and StackExchange answers, and miscellaneous other resources that cover the basics of most machine learning and data science interviews.
+Internship application season is coming up, and so here is a roundup of my favorite blog posts, course slides, Quora and StackExchange answers, and miscellaneous other resources that cover the basics of most machine learning and data science interviews.

 These are the explanations I personally found most useful and intuitive.
 In particular, I look for resources that are both simple and complete: they lack clutter but they also explain every step without glossing or assuming knowledge on the part of the reader.

-Some of these explanations are so creative and thoughtful; it's clear the authors put a lot of time and care into them, and I find that altruistic sharing of knowledge inspiring!
+Some of these explanations are so creative and thoughtful, and I want to thank each of these authors for taking the time to craft and share these resources.

 <br>